Africa Centres for Disease Control and Prevention: 2019–21 COVID-19 pandemic

 The Africa CDC has played a role in responding to the global 2019–20 COVID-19 pandemic, which has affected Africa.
 In early April 2020, Director Dr John Nkengasong condemned remarks by two French scientists Professors Jean-Paul Mira and Camille Locht suggesting that a potential tuberculosis vaccine for the coronavirus be test in Africa as "disgusting and racist".
 Dr Mira has since apologized for his remarks.

 On 2 May 2020, the Africa CDC confirmed had nearly 40,000 cases, nearly 1,700 deaths, and more than 13,000 recoveries, and that COVID-19 had occurred in 53 African countries.
 As of June 18, 2020, Africa CDC reported that 52 African Union Member States recorded a number of 267,519 cases, 7197 deaths, and 122,661 recoveries.
 Egypt, Algeria, and South Africa were considered the countries with the highest risk to import the virus and with a moderate to high capability to block the virus outbreak.

 The Africa CDC has also worked with the Jack Ma Foundation to distribute COVID-19 testing kits throughout the continent.
 In 7 May, Dr Nkengasong disputed Tanzanian President John Magufuli's criticism that these tests were faulty and giving too many false positives.

 On 6 January 2021, the Africa CDC reported that the total number of cases in Africa has reached 2,854,971 while the death toll has reached 67,986 and that 2,361,900 have recovered.
 On May 21, 2021, 55 member states of the African Union declared 4,732,150 cases, 127,612 deaths, and 4,238,275 recoveries.

 On 13 April 2021, the Partnership for African Vaccine Manufacturing was launched, aiming to increase vaccine production in Africa.
 Rwanda, Senegal, and South Africa were identified as countries where mRNA vaccines might be produced.
 Africa CDC aims to have 60% of vaccines used in Africa be produced in Africa by 2040, as opposed to less than 1% in 2021.

+An African Epidemics Fund was agreed to in a February 2022 meeting.
+It is expected that its governance framework will be in place by July 2023.
+Separately, the Africa CDC is seeking "implementing entity" status in the World Bank's Pandemic Fund.

+Mpox

+In August 2024, Africa CDC declared the 2024 mpox outbreak a Public Health Emergency of Continental Security, as it spread into other African countries from the Democratic Republic of the Congo.